Extensions

 About What's New Permissions Reviews Version History

-Scene Collision Generation Fractured Collision Generation Merge Adjacent Similar Hulls Remove Thin Hulls
+Scene Collision Generation Fractured Collision Generation Merge Adjacent Similar Hulls Remove Thin Hulls Generate collision for rigged meshes

 Features

 Some features are customizeable and can be tweaked via optional settings.
 There is also a "Recommended Settings" button that will automatically guess the best settings for you based on the currently selected, active object.
+Note that all of the "Generate" features support the Decimate Ratio setting, to automatically reduce the complexity of the resulting collision model.

 • Attempts to generate only the amount of hulls specified by the "Fracture Target" setting. ie. A "Fracture Target" of 4 will try to split up the model into only 4 parts.